February 1, 2019

 The basic concept is to induct vocal groups into the Vocal Group Hall of Fame, to preserve the music of the inductees, perpetuate their memory and display their memorabilia in a world-class Vocal Group Hall of Fame Museum paying tribute to the Inductees as international music treasures.

 The Vocal Group Hall of Fame Foundation was designed to help extend the life-long careers of the inducted Vocal Groups by recognizing them as performers, composers, and creators of much of the music that influenced today ’s popular music, the music business, and our music culture.

 The Vocal Group Hall of Fame was created to present the music history of vocal groups to people of all generations, to educate, entertain and enlighten the world to the astounding legacy of music history left by the vocal groups of the past, to sustain the popularity of vocal groups of the present and to pave the way for vocal groups of the future.

 The Foundation was created to benefit the fans, general public and vocal groups of all type and genre with a focus on all members of the Inducted vocal groups.

 The Board of Directors, Artist Advisory Board, Induction Committee, Truth In Music Committee and Production Committee are made up of Inductees.
 This enables them to control their Foundation’s destiny.
-Vocal Group Hall of Fame Inductees play an integral part of the inner-workings of their non-profit Foundation, living museum, performance-theater and production-company.
+Vocal Group Hall of Fame Inductees plays an integral part of the inner-workings of their non-profit Foundation, living museum, performance-theater, and production company.

 The Inductees, most of whom are music industry professionals, function as stewards offering guidance and assistance to the administrative process and operations of The Vocal Group Hall of Fame Foundation and are active in the development of the Foundation and its various projects